opentripplanner/OpenTripPlanner/doc/user/BuildConfiguration.md

 For this reason we allow bicycles on ferries by default and allow to override the rare case where this is not the case.

+<h3 id="tf_1_routeToCentroidStationIds">routeToCentroidStationIds</h3>

+**Since version:** `2.6` ∙ **Type:** `string[]` ∙ **Cardinality:** `Optional`
+**Path:** /transitFeeds/[1]

+List stations that should route to centroid.

+This field contains a list of station ids for which the centroid will be used instead of the stop coordinates.

+When doing street routing from/to a station the default behaviour is to route to any of the stations' child stops.
+This can cause strange results for stations that have stops spread over a large area.

+For some stations you might instead wish to use the centroid of the station as the source/destination for street routing.
+In this case the centroid will be  used both for direct street search and for access/egress street search where the station is used as the start/end of the access/egress.